A new Canadian study suggests that infants perform better cognitively if their mothers consumed more fruit during pregnancy.

 Also, fruit flies tested by the scientists were found to have improved learning and memory if their parents had more fruit juice in their diet.

-However, in both human and fruit fly cases, there was no improved learning when only the infants were only fed fruit postnatally.
+However, in human, there was no improved learning when only the infants were only fed fruit postnatally.